yanness168/Cloth_warehouse_spring_boot/README.md

 # Cloth Warehouse Management System

 This Spring Boot project is a comprehensive warehouse management system designed to streamline the operations of a cloth warehouse.
-It provides functionalities for managing inventory, tracking orders, and generating reports, aligning with industry needs for efficient inventory management and data-driven decision-making (as highlighted in the IBM job description for a "Student Data and AI Developer").
+It provides functionalities for managing inventory, tracking orders, and generating reports.

 ## Features